KayCalBee/KayCalBee.github.io/content/writeups/wonderland.md

 title: Wonderland
 date: 2023-01-08T13:35:16-08:00
 draft: true
-tags: ['tryhackme', 'CTF', 'Writeup']
+tags: ['tryhackme', 'CTF', 'Writeup', 'gobuster', 'ghidra']
 ---

-# Wonderland

 {{< figure src="/wonderland/wonderland.jpg" width=240px height=240px attr="Enter Wonderland and capture the flags." >}}

+## Intro

 ___

 [Wonderland](http://tryhackme.com/room/wonderland) is an Alice in Wonderland themed CTF room!

+There's a focus on library and executable hijacking, there'll be links to further reading on both these subjects at the end of this writeup.

 We'll start with adding the machine's IP to our hosts file.